h2oai/tutorials/DriverlessAI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 6\.
 Select **Hide Summary**

 7\.
 Hover over the **Forecast Horizon** of the **R2 Time Series Plot**.
-**Note**: R2 or the coefficient of determination is mainly used to analyze how well a variable can predict another one.
+**Note:** R2 or the coefficient of determination is mainly used to analyze how well a variable can predict another one.
 In other words,  it is a statistical measure of how well the regression line approximates the real values.
 It represents the strength of the relationship between two time series or variables.The values observed in that range are the percentage of change of variable **x** that can be explained by changes in variable **y**.
 The values of R2 range between 0 and 1, where 1 indicates that the values in this range can be entirely explained by pre-existing values.

 ![mli-time-series-r2-plot](assets/mli-time-series-r2-plot.jpg)

 8\.
 Under **Top Groups Test Metrics** and **Bottom Group Test Metrics**,  which Department(s) and Store(s) had the top R2 values?
 How about the Department(s) and Store(s) with the lowest  R2?

-**Note**: Columns is the number of unique cases in that time series composed of department and store appear of test data.
+**Note:** Columns is the number of unique cases in that time series composed of department and store appear of test data.

 ![mli-time-series-group-test-metrics](assets/mli-time-series-group-test-metrics.jpg)